JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

   subscribe to our regular newsletter!

 The Kotlin Multiplatform ecosystem is thriving.
 It's enthusiastically nurtured by numerous Kotlin developers globally.
-To help the community navigate this growing landscape, [klibs.io](http://klibs.io) provides a curated directory of Kotlin Multiplatform libraries, making it easier to discover reliable solutions for common use cases.
+To help the community navigate this expanding landscape, [klibs.io](http://klibs.io) provides a curated directory of Kotlin Multiplatform libraries, making it easier to discover reliable solutions for common use cases.

 Here is a diagram showing the number of Kotlin Multiplatform libraries created per year: